wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-libra.md

 With the research groups having split up and while exploring the prospective creative possibilities of having a whole planet to themselves, the Elohimian scientists had all the freedom in their hands to fully take advantage of their situation.
 Earth was a sandbox environment of engineering, research and artistic expression.
 It was time to settle further and better understand the environment they were in; the fourth phase could begin.
 The Fourth Day of Creation is the sum of all events that happened subsequently during the Age of Libra.

 {{< figure src="images/equinox_bc15330.png" caption="Fig. 1 - Vernal equinox in 15'330 BC" >}}

-The Age of Libra lasts from –15'330 to –13'170 and follows the Age of Scorpio which lasted up to –15'330.

 ## Regulation